raymondjestrada/homework-week-11-Note-Taker/README.md

 Open browser and type http://localhost:3000/ to run this application on your local machine.

+To run to the app to `Heroku`, make sure your project is initialized as a Git repository.

+Create a new Heroku app by running the following command in the root of your project: `heroku create`

+Then, you'll want to add and commit all your project files, then push to Heroku, as follows:
+`git add -A
+git commit -m "Pushing to Heroku" git push heroku main`

+Now you can run `heroku open` to open the webpage.

 ## Usage
-In order to use this app, click on the notes button.
+In order to use this app, click on the started notes button.
 This will redirect the user to the notes page.
 The user can add a title, write the text and save by using the save button.
 The User can delete notes using the delete button.
 The user can edit using the edit button.

 ## License
 This project is not licensed.